-Ham, white beans, and vegetables are sauteed in butter, then simmered in water to form a broth.
-Cream added at the end provides richness and a silky broth.
+Ham, white beans, and vegetables are sautéed in butter, then simmered in water to form a broth.
+Cream added at the end provides a silky richness.
 This is the perfect use for leftover ham, and is ready in 30 minutes or less!

-1. Chop onion, carrots, celery and ham into roughly 1/2 inch pieces.
-(If your ham is already sliced, just cut it up into squares of your preferred size; since the ham is already cooked the exact size isn’t important.)
+1. Peel the carrots.
+Chop the carrots, onion, celery and ham into roughly 1/2 inch pieces.
+(If your ham is already sliced, just cut it up into bite-sized squares.)

 4. Add 2 cups of water to the pot, either already boiling (see step 3 above), or very hot from the tap.
 Add the 2 cans of beans, undrained, to the pot.

 5. Turn the heat up to high until the soup begins to boil.
-(Can cover the pot if you want to speed up the boiling process; uncover the pot again once the soup is boiling.)
+(You can cover the pot if you want to speed up the boiling process; uncover the pot again once the soup is boiling.)
 Turn the heat down to medium or medium low to maintain a simmer.

 6. Simmer for 10 minutes or until the carrots are tender.
-Turn the heat off and add about 1 cup of half & half or cream (you can eyeball this amount rather than measure if you want), stir to combine.
+Turn the heat off and add the half & half or cream, stir to combine.
 Taste the soup and add more salt and/or pepper if needed.